 - Becoming a liaison for long-distance families: If you’re in one state, your brother in another, and your sister two states over, it’s hard to keep in touch about your senior parent.
-In the same way that the geriatric care manager can contact family when an incident occurs, they can also help maintain more regular communications between long-distance family members.
+In the same way that the GCM can contact family when an incident occurs, they can also help maintain more regular communications between long-distance family members.
 They become a long-distance caregiver for everyone in the family to stay connected on the status of the elderly parent.

 - Visiting the home or nursing facility: Besides just ensuring the senior has a good home environment, the geriatric social worker may also visit the senior in their home to check on their health.
 If the senior needs additional services, the geriatric care manager can make recommendations.

 - Handling medical and legal issues, and even financial matters: From a senior’s medical bills to life insurance and bank accounts, that’s a lot for an adult child to have to take care of on top of their own lives.
 This is where a GCM can step in.
 With the approval of at least one adult child, they can consult with financial planners and family elder law attorneys about legal, and financial issues that will inevitably crop up in the life of a senior.